 Establishment and Authority

-The Event and Performance Analysis Subcommittee (EPAS) was established by the Reliability Risk Committee (RRC).
+The Event and Performance Analysis Subcommittee (EPAS) was established by the Operating Committee.
+The EPAS now exists under the Reliability Risk Committee (RRC).

 Purpose and Responsibilities

 The purpose of the EPAS is to focus on analyzing events and Western Interconnection-wide performance.
 The EPAS will review events and develop and disseminate lessons learned to help mitigate the recurrence of similar events and, more importantly, minimize the exposure to larger-scale events.